ibm-cloud-architecture/refarch-cloudnative-resiliency/README.md

  * [Replicating with Cloudant](./cloudant/README.md)

-3. __Configure load Balancer__ In order to have a reliable load balancing solution to route calls to each instance, we recommend the usage of commercial solutions like Akamai Global Traffic Management or Dyn for production environments.
+3. __Configure Load Balancer__ In order to have a reliable load balancing solution to route calls to each instance, we recommend the usage of commercial solutions like Akamai Global Traffic Management or Dyn for production environments.
 However for development (or Proof Of Concept) environments, it is also possible to use cheaper solutions like NGINX.
 Also with NGINX is possible to experiment Location-based routing as documented [here](http://jamesthom.as/blog/2015/09/11/location-based-cloud-foundry-applications-with-nginx-and-docker/).
 However, consider that in this case NGINX is a Single Point Of Failure (SPOF).
 In order to setup NGINX you have to:
   * [Build NGINX Container](https://github.com/ibm-cloud-architecture/refarch-cloudnative-nginx)
   * Start the container in IBM Bluemix container service
   * Note down the IP address of BlueCompute NGINX Docker container